 8 Serve with a sprig of coriander and if desired a light drizzle of coconut milk

 (basic recipe from the Morphy Richards Soup maker Recipe selection)

 Note – to reduce the calories, I replaced the olive oil with 1 Kcal spray Olive oil, and I replaced the coconut milk for Alpro coconut drink which worked just as well but 100 Kcal less than the low fat Coconut milk) I also decided I preferred 2 garlic cloves (originally 3) and I added and extra 1tsp of cumin (originally just 1 tsp)

 Small changes, but by doing so I managed to drop a few hidden calories without impeding the taste. (in my humble opinion) Calories that can either be saved for (fingers crossed, a weight loss after a week of small saves) or for something that feels like more of a treat later in the day.
 Enjoy !

 I then also drizzled a touch of the coconut drink onto the top of the served soup – and added a touch of coriander to finish it off.
 A rather pleasing effect as well as cooling and complimenting the spice in the soup

 This year, I am working on a daily Health and Lifestyle change that I’ve called my Project 365.
-I am posting daily about my progress and challenges – please do feel free to join me there at : Dreams and Aspirations
+I am posting daily about my progress and challenges and inspirations – please do feel free to join me there at : Dreams and Aspirations

 Otherwise, enjoy the soup recipe and do let me know in the comments below what you thought of it or if you have any healthy alternatives to share.